LODSContent/All-MOC/MOC/en/power-BI-account.md

+>[!alert] Fabric Trial redemption is currently unavailable.
+You will be able to complete all steps in Power BI desktop.
+Please skip the Trial redemption steps below the Publish the Report section at the end of the lab.

 ## Create a free-tier Power BI account

 1. In the virtual machine, open a web browser and browse to +++https://app.fabric.microsoft.com+++.